2016 Reasons to Believe Alumni Honor Roll

 Christian remembers being inspired by Phillip Keeler, her high school English and journalism teacher at Rosedale.
 She worked on the school paper, and says that Mr. Keeler held his students to extremely high standards.
 “If you misspelled a word, he took ten points off,” she recalls.
 “If you misspelled a name, it was worse!”

 Christian is grateful for the chance she received to work as a reporter at the Kansas City, Kansan, at a time when few jobs were open to female reporters.
-After she left the Kansan, she spent five months living and travelling in Eastern Europe, and the feeling of wanderlust has been with her ever since.
+After she left the Kansan, she spent five months living and traveling in Eastern Europe, and the feeling of wanderlust has been with her ever since.
 Ultimately, though, family brought her back to Kansas City, where she worked for five years with Jim Stowers on the founding of the Stowers Institute for Medical Research, serving as a senior writer.

 Her advice for today’s students: “Travel if you can.
 It opens up your mind, and gives you a global perspective.
 Having more people who speak different languages would really help us as a nation.”